For cu, specify the line to use. Either of the forms like tty00 or /dev/tty00 are permitted.

 (Vt num) The amount of data (in bytes) to buffer between file system writes when receiving files; abbreviated fr.

-host (Vt str) The name of the host to which you are connected; abbreviated ho.
+(Vt str) The name of the host to which you are connected; abbreviated ho.

 prompt

-(Vt char) The character which indicates an end-of-line on the remote host; abbreviated pr; default value is ‘\n’.
+(Vt char) The character which indicates an end-of-line on the remote host; abbreviated pr; default value is \n.
 This value is used to synchronize during data transfers.
 The count of lines transferred during a file transfer command is based on receipt of this character.

-raise (Vt bool) Upper case mapping mode; abbreviated ra; default value is off.
+(Vt bool) Upper case mapping mode; abbreviated ra; default value is off.
 When this mode is enabled, all lowercase letters will be mapped to uppercase by tip for transmission to the remote machine.

 raisechar

-(Vt char) The input character used to toggle uppercase mapping mode; abbreviated rc; default value is ‘^A’.
+(Vt char) The input character used to toggle uppercase mapping mode; abbreviated rc; default value is ^A.

 record